IndraT97/R1/README.md

-Hey there!
+HHey there!
 How are you.

 Thankyou so much!!